Kananga Kasai-central, Democratic Republic Of The Congo Travel Guide

 Staged prepping for a smooth and secure trip.

-Check your passport's validity (6+ months, 2 blank pages).
+Check your passport's validity (6+ months, TWO unused pages).
 Research DRC visa requirements immediately.

-Schedule travel doctor appointment for vaccinations (Yellow Fever mandatory) and anti-malarials.
+Schedule travel doctor appointment for vaccinations (Yellow Fever mandatory) and counter-malarials.

-World Nomads: Purchase comprehensive travel insurance covering emergency medical evacuation to DRC.
+World Nomads: Purchase comprehensive travel insurance covering medical evacuation in an emergency to DRC.

-Submit visa application, book international/domestic flights, secure accommodation and private driver.
+Submit visa application, book international/domestic flights, book lodging and private driver.

 Obtain all prescription medications (with doctor's notes) and stock your personal first aid kit.